There’s a fatal flaw in the way we apply advice about blogging.

 Earlier I mentioned identifying your top level metrics and that’s important here too because you need to be thinking about how each marketing channel will help you achieve your primary goal.

 The only way you will know for sure is by testing them.
-You can then monitor your progress with analytical tools like Google Analytics.
-For social media, you may find a purpose built monitoring tool helpful too.
+You can then monitor your progress with analytical tools like Google Analytics (you’ll need to set up goal tracking).
+For social media, you may find a purpose built social media monitoring tool helpful too.

 For a better understanding you could look at how your most successful competitors use particular channels and how much focus they place on each one.